The cost of UX/UI design in Serbia

 There is a big difference between:

-a landing page for one campaign
+a landing page for a single campaign

 a business website